cthit/2d-platform-game-it/README.md

 ### Creating new entities

-Creating new entities is similar to creating new tiles you create a folder with the name of the entity (folder name needs to be lowercase only) and it in the /entities folder, then put an image with the name of the entity in that folder.
+Creating new entities is similar to creating new tiles.
+You create a folder with the name of the entity (folder name needs to be lowercase only) and it in the /entities folder, then put an image with the name of the entity in that folder.
 After this you need to put a python file with the name of the entity in the folder. example for an entity called PowerUp:

 ```